 Can a Homeowner Be Liable for a Contractor's Injuries?

-Homeowners Who Exercise Control Over the Project
+Homeowners Who Exercise Control Over Projects

-Your Homeowner's Insurance Policy Will (Probably) Protect You
+Homeowner's Insurance Will Likely Protect You

 Make the Most of Your Claim